 Answer the 5 Big Questions

 You’ve already addressed why you want to buy a company when you developed your thesis.
 Now let’s look at the five other big questions.

 Where // This will help you narrow the field a bit.
 Want to stay in Kansas City?
 No need to look outside this metro area.

 What // “Wave the magic wand” to create a vision of a company that ideally fits your thesis—what does your “perfect acquisition” look like?
 Think about the likelihood of finding a company with everything you want in your price range and geography.
 Be prepared to make some adjustments.

 Who // Look at listed companies on axial.net, bizbuysell.com or other business-brokerage sites.
+Some websites specialize in certain kinds of businesses, such as selling eCommerce business or traditional brick-and-mortar businesses.
 Consider prospects you already know and find attractive even if they aren’t listed for sale.
 (Most of the transactions we do are with companies that aren’t actively for sale, but are hoping to be approached.)

 Go to the industry associations and look for additional prospects; start by asking them for lists of trade show attendees.
 Buy lists of companies from Hoovers or Salesgenie and then research them.
 Check LinkedIn.

 When // We find it usually takes six to 12 months to make an acquisition from the time you begin building your prospect list to the time money changes hands.
 Plan accordingly.

 How // Think about how to make credible, confidential outreach to your prospective targets.
 We find that direct mail via the U.S. Postal Service is very effective.
 Of course, if you can get a warm introduction to the owner, that’s best.